Lanceflare Photoblog

 I was mostly shooting from one side of the boat, where the light was good and the icepack present, but at times I had to go on the other side to follow up a specific scene.
 On such an occasion, as I made my way past the bow, I suddenly felt my left leg slip, and go up in the air... and before I knew it my arms were flailing and my camera went into zero gravity mode.
 IN slow mode and in horror I saw myself landing back on my butt, and on a very hard metallic surface indeed.
 But somehow, both my feet found grip again, one hand gripped the handrail while the other grabbed the camera, and I managed to land back upright: if not very ungracefully!

-I would later develop a very slight frost bite on two of my finger tips, which healed back quickly after back in Singapore: but this was just to show the danger of the cold and how to be aware of it...
+I would later develop a very slight frost bite on two of my finger tips, which healed back quickly after being back in Singapore: but this was just to show the danger of the cold and how to be aware of it...

-We did not have to go far for our next location, as we would just walk up the port wharf, which was extending all the way out at sea.
-It looked treacherous, as the whole ground was frozen, covered in icy patch here and there, or deep snow most of the way.
+We did not have to go far for our next location, as we would just walk up the port wharf, which extended all the way out at sea.
+It looked treacherous, as the whole ground was frozen, covered in icy patches here and there, or deep snow most of the way.
 But the wildlife was abundant, surprisingly, in the port still.
 Countless birds were busy with the business of the morning rising sun, as the sea took on a deeper blue colour and the ice glistened and sparkled everywhere.
 On one side, to my surprise, some Harlequin ducks were floating close to shore, while on the other side, where the sea was a bit rougher, Pelagic cormorants made a great show of landing on water, and taking off, my waling on water as their wings flapped with great force.

-I jumped out of my seat, ran across the road, and setup my tripod at the edge of the shore.
-Countless of birds of all sorts were now following that fishing vessel, throwing some leftovers over the side, and needless to say, it was lunch time for the birds too!
-A few eagles got the fish leftover first, but were always chased by either other eagles, of the countless seagulls circling the boat.
+I jumped out of my seat, ran across the road, and set up my tripod at the edge of the shore.
+Countless birds of all sorts were now following that fishing vessel, throwing some leftovers over the side, and needless to say, it was lunch time for the birds too!
+A few eagles got the fish leftover first, but were always chased by either other eagles of the countless seagulls circling the boat.
 I was alone, with the rest of the group savouring some more of the delicious food and resting their feet and stomach, but I was all hyped up and enjoying the scene unfolding in front of me.

 Finally, we all had to pack up once more and get into our van, and return to the hotel to rest and recuperate: tonight would be a challenging night photography session at the local river special place where we hoped to catch the largest owl in the world feeding: the Blakiston owl!